Menditect/documentation/additional/01-howtos/04-design-tests/generate-test.md

 ## Definition

-This document describes how to make MTA generate tests, as alternative to creating tests manually.
+This document describes how to make MTA generate a Microflow test, as opposed to creating one manually.

 You can generate a test from Mendix Studio Pro, or from inside MTA.
 The aim of generating a test is to speed up test scripting, by using the Mendix model information available to MTA.